Undoes a CDP replica failover.

 Defines that the cmdlet will display a prompt that asks if you want to continue running the command.

-This example shows how to undo a failover of the Win05_replicant CDP replica.
+This example shows how to undo a failover of the CDP replica of the Win05 VM.

 Stop-VBRCDPReplicaFailover -Replica $replica -ForceFailover